 While some age and stress-related back pain can be reduced and even healed with alternative treatments such as physical therapy or inversion therapy, some accidental back pain or grave spinal injuries are best treated with surgery.

-Do your research, take a second or even a third opinion and opt for a treatment that offers you long-term solution with minimum side-effects.
+Do your research, take a second or even a third opinion and opt for a treatment that offers you a long-term solution with minimum side-effects.